Matrix86/driplane/src_docs/content/doc/filters/format.md

 ## Format

 This filter is used to format the received Message.
-It is based on the [Golang templates](https://golang.org/pkg/text/template/) it can load templates from the `template_path` directory specified in the configuration file.
+It is based on the [Golang templates](https://golang.org/pkg/text/template/) and it can load templates from the `template_path` directory specified in the configuration file.

 ### Parameters